almost-jay/hierarchical_notebook_app/README.md

 - [] Notes on the left, with a handy "Add Note" button so that you can jump between them quickly
 - [] A "permanent/traditional" notepad in one panel ("big" note)
 - [] A format similar to Discord in another panel, with entries editable and automatically dated
+	- [] Entries include hierarchical notes that can be collapsed and expanded
 	- [] Entries can be quoted or replied to
 	- [] Entries can be pinned
 	- [] Entries can be moved from note to note
-- [] Hierarchical notes that can be collapsed and expanded
 - [] Image/media attachment
 - [] Markdown formatting
 - [] A Find box for the notepad panel with regex